RCRamsey/trees4uucl/README.md

     - May or may not need to turn off and on an info box or legend box if covers screen

 ## Part V. Data Processing, Storage, Next Steps
+Publish data from Google Sheet as CSV to web
+    - Allows for modification of a shared google sheet that auto updates map (only editable by those sheet is shared with)
-Add csv as delimited text layer to QGIS
+    - Any public entity looking at the code could download the data but not modify or edit Add Googlesheet as delimited text layer to QGIS
-Export as geojson
+Transform into geojson in js
-Load geojson via ajax into html for vanilla js transformation
+Load geojson for vanilla js transformation
 Access single geojson, assign 'health' of trees to separate layers
     - Good
     - Moderate
     - Declining
     - Dead
     - null (may need to return to this one to address by re-exporting from qgis with null equal to a 'null' text)
-    - current sticking point is that they are all a single data file and have to select which points to represent (could work around this by returning to qgis and exporting 5 different files and reloading them separately but would like to try accessing in js first)
 Add legend layer control to turn on and off specific tree type or structure/health/hazard
 Hosting on Github publicly, UUCL page publicly or behind log-in?
 Confirm projecting correctly NAD 83 (3089)
 Add DGI aerial?
 Add to data sources and citations (clipped or rest services?)

-Load from Google csv? or stay packaged on website (github/uucl page)
-Add Ian's tree layer or 3 d trees?
-Could work in Felt?
+Add DGI tree layer or 3 d trees?
+Could also work in Felt?
 Refactor code where styling is external from html.

 ## Part VI.
 Data Stack and JS Libraries to Employ